ReproBrainChart/ReproBrainChart.github.io/docs/community/_posts/2020-01-01-get_support.md

 If you have a question about working with RBC data, please create a topic on [NeuroStars](https://neurostars.org/) with the `rbc` tag.
+The RBC maintainers will be notified about the new post and will respond when they're able.

 If you have used RBC data for your research, and would like to share a summary of your work as a blog post on the RBC website,